rubymonsters/coaching/index.md

 ## Educate yourself

-Coaches often times are seasoned developers, often times male, and priviledged enough to be able to spend their time coaching a group regularly.
+Coaches often are seasoned developers, often male, and priviledged enough to be able to spend their time coaching a group regularly.

 If you fall into this group make sure to spend enough time educating yourself about some of the issues you'll want to pay attention towards.
 Some starting